Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 It’s inexpensive, so that is good.
 But, peel the onion layers back, and you will see why.

-First, it coordinates with social security disability.
-This means after (generally speaking) 6 months of total disability, the carrier forces you to apply for social security disability.
+First, it coordinates your monthly benefit with Social Security disability benefits.
+This means after (generally speaking) 6 months of total disability, the Hartford forces you to apply for Social Security disability benefits.
 If you receive any benefit from social security, The Hartford reduces your benefit accordingly.

 Second, their partial disability benefit pays after total disability first.
 As we mentioned earlier, that stinks.
 What if you develop Multiple Sclerosis?
 That is a long-term partial disability situation.
-It could be years before you are actually totally disabled and receive a disability benefit.
-(I speak from experience as my Dad has the condition.
-He worked partially for years suffering from disease until finally totally disabled.)
+It could be years before you are totally disabled and receive a disability benefit.
 You might have a serious income loss without an appropriate partial disability benefit provision.

 Premium Cost Of Disability Insuranceto show that disability insurance for dental hygienists and dental assistants is affordable

 Of course, premiums matter.
 The good news is disability insurance is easily customizable to your needs and budget.
-Depending on your health and riders, the premiums could run anywhere from $1.00/day to $3.00/day, or more.
+Depending on your health and riders, the premiums could run anywhere from $1.00/day to $3.00/day or more.
 Do you think that it is expensive?
-I bet you buy coffee almost everyday or your lunch.
+I bet you buy coffee or lunch almost every day.
 What is more important?
 Insuring your income or buying a cup of coffee?
 There are many ways to afford disability insurance.

 Here’s another way to look at it: